 Reality: Coal use has never stopped increasing and the forecasts indicate that, unless a dramatic policy action occurs, this trend will continue in the future.

 Explanation: Coal is the second source of primary energy in the world (after oil), and the first source of electricity generation.
 For the past decade, coal has been the fastest-growing global energy source, meeting 47% of new electricity demand.

-Myth: China’s National Oil Companies act under the instructions and in close co-ordination with the Chinese government
+Myth: China’s National Oil Companies act under the instructions and in close co-ordination with the Chinese government.

 Reality: They operate with a high degree of independence from the Chinese government.

 Explanation: An assessment carried out by the IEA found that despite some instances of co-ordination with the Chinese government, National Oil Companies appear mainly to be driven by commercial incentives to take advantage of available opportunities in the global marketplace.
 This independent, commercially driven behaviour is particularly pronounced in upstream investments and operations.
-Their investments have, for the most part, helped to increase global supplies of oil and gas via the same international market that other importers rely on.
+Those investments have, for the most part, helped to increase global supplies of oil and gas via the same international market that other importers rely on.